xcore/sw_motor_control/doc/sw-guide/dsc-software-guide.rst

 Introduction
 ++++++++++++

 The XMOS motor control development platform is provided with a software framework and example control loop.
-This document provides information relating to the structure, implementation and use of the software modules that are specific to the motor control development platform.
+This document provides information relating to the structure, implementation and use of the software modules that are specific to the motor control development platform, and interfacing to associated peripheral modules such as the CAN component.

 For information on the XMOS Motor Control Development Platform hardware please see the Motor Control Platform Hardware Manual.